Underdog PGA Draft Strategy: Cognizant Classic in The Palm Beaches

 The 100th anniversary of The Genesis -- previously known as the LA Open when it debuted in 1926 -- saw a new champion emerge.
 Jacob Bridgeman -- who dropped from runner-up contention to eighth at the AT&T Pebble Beach Pro-Am after a bogey on the 72nd hole -- dominated over the first three days at Riviera with a 19-under cumulative score, and it looked like the 26-year-old was a lock to break the course record set by Lanny Wadkins in 1985 (20-under).

 Bridgeman entered Sunday with a six-shot lead over Rory McIlroy.
 Despite Bridgeman carding a one-over 72 score in the final round, he had built enough of a cushion to withstand late pushes from McIlroy and Kurt Kitayama.
 McIlroy (four-under 67 final round) struggled with his putter during the final round, and Kitayama (seven-under 64) had two opportunities to tie Bridgeman at the top of the leaderboard with an eagle putt on the par-5 17th hole and a birdie putt on the par-4 18th, both of which barely missed.
-Bridgeman had a one-stroke lead heading into the final round and sealed the deal with two-putt par on the 18th, and in doing so he became the first player to win in his Riviera debut since Pat Fitzsimons in 1975 (Adam Scott did the same in 2005, though the event was shortened due to inclement weather).
+Bridgeman had a one-stroke lead heading into the 72nd hole and sealed the deal with two-putt par, and in doing so he became the first player to win in his Riviera debut since Pat Fitzsimons in 1975 (Adam Scott did the same in 2005, though the event was shortened due to inclement weather).

 Cognizant Classic in The Palm Beaches Tournament Preview